fabric8io/fabric8/docs/appzip.md

 You can drag and drop App Zips from the fabric8 console (in the **wiki** tab) to/from your desktop to make it really easy to install [Apps](apps.html) or share them.

-Its also easy to host an App Zip on any website so its easy for others to download and install.
+It's also easy to host an App Zip on any website so it's easy for others to download and install.

 You can also use the [mvn fabric8:deploy](mavenPlugin.html#deploying) goal to deploy a locally built App Zip file into the wiki.